alexanmtz/react-native-ready/README.md

+# English

-# React Native ready app
+## React Native ready app

 This project is a prototype for a mobile app with a simple navigation between user and country, and with this example we are exploring the mobile capatibilites and react native.

+Please contribute with the english documentation.

+# Portuguese

+## React Native ready app

+Este é um projeto inicial de uma app mobile com uma navegação simples entre usuário e país, e com este exemplo nós podemos explorar as capacidades de uma app mobile usando react native.

 ### Feito Com